rmarslangf/Notebook-Suggestion-Chatbot/README.md

 <!-- Usage -->
 ## :eyes: Usage

-You can use our project in 4 ways.
+You can use our project in 3 different ways.

 1- Use cli.py
 in oneri-sistemi directory: